piranha/solovyov.net/src/blog/2023/eventsource-post/index.md

 ![less is more](less-is-more.jpg)

-I really like [Server-Sent Events][1]: the protocol is quite simple and effective, and using it is from a browser is easy.
+I really like [Server-Sent Events][1]: the protocol is quite simple and effective, and using it from a browser is easy.
 Listen for a `message` event on `EventSource`, and it just works. [gostatic][] hot reload functionality is [built using SSE][2], and it works very well and takes just a pinch of code.